FAU-LMS/NCN_for_M2M/README.md

 ![Visual examples](visual_results_journal_paper.png)

 In our publication [Fischer2022], neural image compression networks have been optimized for reducing the bitrate while maintaining the detection accuracy of a Mask R-CNN instance segemenation network that is applied to the decoded images.
 This repository now publishes the most relevant models and exemplary inference code to reproduce the coded images.
-In total the following models are published:
+In total the following models can be downloaded from [Link](https://drive.google.com/drive/folders/13j2UdpH5I7H3COqbP7rjjYyUn8HeFjun?usp=sharing):
 * **NCN+L_HVS+CS**: Model trained on Cityscapes and HVS loss
 * **NCN+L_F+CS**: Model trained on Cityscapes and novel feature-based loss
 * **NCN+L_TASK+CS**: Model trained end-to-end on Cityscapes and Mask R-CNN loss